igormidev/youtube_shorts/README.md

 }
 ```

-Now, we need too add the widget that shows the shorts and use the controller you just created.

 ## Shorts page use (minimal example):
+Now, we need too add the widget that shows the shorts and will use the controller we just created.

 ```dart
 @override
 Widget build(BuildContext context) {